saraserafino/Statistics_NumericalIntegration_2.0/README.md

 * For the Statistics module, it is asked which column of the CSV file to analyse and which analysis perform.
 * For the Numerical Integration module, it is asked for convergence tests, polynomial tests and if the user wants to compute the integral of a function from input.
 Being compilable as standalone libraries, a `#if USE_MODULEX` and `#endif` delimit their includes and code in main.cpp.

+#### What's new
+The switch case in Python is done with the keyword match, as explained [here](https://www.freecodecamp.org/news/python-switch-statement-switch-case-example/)

 ## Statistics module
 This module computes mean, median, standard deviation, variance, frequency count, classification, and correlation analyses on the data taken from a CSV file on [NBA Players from 2003 to 2022](https://www.kaggle.com/datasets/dhruvsuryavanshi/nba-player-data-from-2003-to-2022/) and outputs them on a file named `player_data_03_22_analysis.txt` in a folder named results.